edvb/dotfiles/README.md

 # EDs Dotfiles

-This is my dotfile place to store all of my config files like .vimrc, .bashrc, and .vim folder.
+This is my dotfile place to store all of my config files like .vimrc, .bashrc, and .Vim folder.
 I am trying to add comments to the files to explain them just, it takes a while.
-They are also not done (and never will be) as I am adding new things to them every day.
+They are also not done, and never will be, as I am adding new things to them every day.

 ## Installation